dmarinova1/BSP-S6-K8s-Fundamentals/README.md

 This is a Bachelor Semester Project on "Containerisation of services" with domains on Cloud Computing, Docker, Kubernetes

 # **Docker Tutorial**
-This tutorial was built using [JavaCodeGeeksDockerHWExample](https://examples.javacodegeeks.com/devops/docker/docker-hello-world-example/) and [DockerMacDocs](https://docs.docker.com/docker-for-mac/)
+This tutorial was built using [Java Code Geeks Docker Hello World Example](https://examples.javacodegeeks.com/devops/docker/docker-hello-world-example/) and [Docker for Mac Docs](https://docs.docker.com/docker-for-mac/)

 ## Objectives:
 The objectives are: